We’re going to start with this: plastic has a place in our world.

 This is how I take my favourite snack from the bakery.
 Do I feel like a child?
 Always.
 Does the person at the bakery usually congratulate me on being such an anti-waste hero?
 Sometimes.

-Try not to start plastic-free July by buying a bunch of new (possibly plastic) stuff.
-If there’s something you need to get you through the month, op shops are overrun with brand new water bottles, reusable coffee cups and lunch boxes.
+Try not to start your plastic-free kick by buying a bunch of new (possibly plastic) stuff.
+If there’s something you need to get you through the month, op shops are overrun with brand new water bottles, reusable coffee cups and lunch

 Shampoo, conditioner, body soap and dishwashing soap are all available in bars.
 They’re pretty much the same as what you get in liquid form – minus the liquid – and they don’t come in a big plastic container.
 No